Updated: Mar 11

 Dear Dr. K, Can you explain Acoustic Wave Therapy?

-Acoustic Wave Therapy (AWT) is a direct descendant of the technology that has been used for over three decades to treat kidney stones without surgery.
+Acoustic Wave Therapy (AWT) or Low intensity Shock Wave Therapy (Li-SWT) is a direct descendant of the technology that has been used for over three decades to treat kidney stones without surgery.
 The machine used for kidney stones delivers pulsed sound waves to the stone.
 The probe is placed externally and is aimed at the stone using x-ray guidance.
 The sound wave hits the stone and pulverizes it into fragments that are passed in the urine.

 Generally, 6 to 12 treatments are necessary.
 These are usually spaced a week apart.
 You will evaluated during the course of your treatment and modifications may be made to achieve the best results for you.

-The beneficial effects of AWT are improved erectile function, increased stimulation and improved satisfaction.
+The beneficial effects of Li-SWT are improved erectile function, increased stimulation and improved satisfaction.
 These effects may be experienced after as few as 6 treatments.

 The staff and physicians of Renewal Medical Centers of North Texas are available to provide further information and answer any questions you may have about Acoustic Wave Therapy and Erectile Dysfunction.